driis/ChromeHttpMonitor/readme.md

 Time to load is measured from initial request begin until the DOM content has been loaded.

+Code
+===
+The extension is built with CoffeeScript.
+There are PowerShell scripts to build the code (make.ps1 - build once; watch.ps1 - monitors the source directory and builds your .coffee files whenever they change).
+You will need to have CoffeeScript installed and on your path to build.

 Future
 ===
 More features are coming.
 Feel free to make feature requests (or even better, pull requests :-))